SBNSoftware/sbnd-commissioning/CRTCommissioning/timing_studies/readme.txt

 Details.py - Prints the important details of the run such as total number of events/hits, number of events/hits by flag breakdown, number of FEBs, runtime, lostcpu/lostfpga/losthits and density of flag 7/11 hits successful.
 Also adds FEB IDs, flag numbers and the run number to the Latex file.

-latex - Directory containing latex script CRTPlotDump.tex that take all plots produced by aforementioned scripts and dumps them into a latex presentation named CRTPlotDump<run_number>.pdf.
+latex - Directory containing latex script TimingPlotDump.tex that take all plots produced by aforementioned scripts and dumps them into a latex presentation named TimingPlotDump<run_number>.pdf.

 ----------------------------------------------------------------------------------------------------